Saving for Christmas

 - There is no temptation to dip into your savings early.
 Your money is locked in until the release date, a few weeks before Christmas.

-- You can save small amounts and you may prefer to save locally.
+- You can save small amounts and you might prefer to save locally.

 - Buying direct from the club or getting gift cards can take the stress out of Christmas shopping.